THERE ARE EFFECTIVE TREATMENTS FOR OPIOID MISUSE

 Opioids suppress breathing.
 Naloxone works to rapidly restore normal breathing to someone whose breathing has slowed or stopped due to an opioid overdose.

 The FDA has approved three formulations of naloxone, including injectable, auto-injectable, and nasal spray.
 Both the auto-injector (Evzio) and the nasal spray (Narcan) can be administered by anyone.
 This means that friends, family members, and other bystanders can administer the auto-injector or nasal spray to the person who has overdosed.
+It is important to remember to call 911 at the same time, even if the person’s respiration has returned.

 Between 1996 and 2014, over 26,500 opioid overdoses in the US have been reversed by laypersons using naloxone.
 A naloxone distribution program in Massachusetts reduced opioid overdose deaths by 11%, with no increase in opioid use, in the 19 communities that implemented it.